Fix FaceTime Reaction Effects not working on iOS 17 on Any iPhone

 Solution#16.
 Reset all settings

-Performing this troubleshooting tip will resolve most issues that are caused by unwanted iPhone settings, which could be a feasible reason why reaction isn’t working on your iPhone running the latest iOS.
+Performing this troubleshooting tip will resolve most issues that are caused by unwanted iPhone settings, which could be a feasible reason why the reaction isn’t working on your iPhone running the latest iOS.
 To reset all settings, follow the steps below.

-2. Swipe down and select General.
+- Swipe down and Select General.

-3. Tap on Transfer or Reset iPhone.
+- Tap on Transfer or Reset iPhone.

 Worry not; this process won’t affect your personal data.
 Once all settings are reset to default, go to Settings App > FaceTime and configure everything as per your preference.
-Hopefully, gestures and reactions should now work normally on iPhone.
+Hopefully, gestures and reactions should now work normally on iPhones.

 Solution#17.
 Contact the Apple Support Team

-If FaceTime reaction isn’t working on your iPhone even after trying all mentioned solutions, we suggest Contacting Apple Support.
+If FaceTime reaction isn’t working on your iPhone even after trying all the mentioned solutions, we suggest Contacting Apple Support.
 Apple support technicians will help you to find the reason behind the issue, and accordingly, they’ll propose a solution.
 For this, we have created a separate article, learn how to contact the Apple Support Team.

 Final Verdict!